vishnuprksh/keesha/README.md

 - **Without Firebase**: The app falls back to localStorage for data storage
 - **With Firebase**: Real-time sync, cloud backup, and cross-device access
 - **Migration**: Existing localStorage data is automatically migrated to Firebase

+### CSV Import Auto-Save

+The CSV import feature includes intelligent auto-save functionality:

+- **Automatic persistence**: Imported CSV data is automatically saved to localStorage
+- **Navigation-safe**: Data persists when switching between pages or creating accounts
+- **24-hour retention**: Auto-saved data expires after 24 hours to prevent clutter
+- **Visual indicators**: Shows when data is being saved and when restored
+- **Manual control**: Clear button to manually remove auto-saved data
+- **Smart restoration**: Only restores recent, non-expired data

+This ensures you never lose your CSV import progress, even if you need to navigate away to create missing accounts or make other changes.

+## 🛠️ Development